QAndot/args/README.md

 ```
 before processing arguments.

-To allow users to separate keywords from values with a colon <b>or</b> an equals sign, add
+You can choose which characters function as separators in key/value strings using the `setSeps` method.
+For example, to allow users to separate keywords from values with a colon <b>or</b> an equals sign, add
 ```c++
 args.setSeps(":=");
 ```